GLOBAL MARKETS-Stocks edge higher, data offsets Apple's plunge

 By Ellen Freilich and Herbert Lash

-NEW YORK, Jan 24 (Reuters) - World equity and commodity markets rose on Thursday on encouraging economic data, with U.S. stocks briefly topping a key psychological milestone despite a selloff in Apple shares that wiped out about $60 billion of its market value.
+NEW YORK, Jan 24 (Reuters) - World equity and commodity markets rose on Thursday on encouraging economic data, but a steep sell-off in Apple shares that wiped out about $50 billion of its market value threatened to snuff a six-day streak of gains in U.S. stocks.

-In currency markets the dollar soared 2 percent against the yen, on track for its biggest one-day gain in nearly 15 months, after a Japanese official said the government had no problem with the dollar strengthening to 100 yen.

-Apple Inc fell 12.4 percent to $450.50 after the iPhone maker gave a revenue forecast late on Wednesday that missed Wall Street’s estimate for a third straight quarter.
+Apple Inc dropped 11.9 percent to $452.62 after the technology icon missed Wall Street’s revenue forecast for a third straight quarter and threatened to topple it from its ranking as the most valuable U.S. company.

 The strong downdraft from Apple was offset by surprisingly strong economic signals.
 U.S. factory activity grew the most in nearly two years in January and the number of new claims for jobless benefits dropped to a five-year low last week.

-In a third report the Conference Board’s Leading Economic Index rose last month, pointing to improved U.S. growth ahead.
+A third report showed the Conference Board’s Leading Economic Index rose last month, pointing to improved U.S. growth ahead.

 “You have Apple and technology on the one side and the rest of the market on the other side,” said Hugh Johnson, chief investment officer of Hugh Johnson Advisors LLC in Albany, New York.

-Early U.S. stock gains pushed the S&P 500 above 1,500 for the first time since Dec.
-12, 2007, but the benchmark index closed below the symbolic mark.
+Early U.S. stock gains pushed the S&P 500 above the 1,500 mark for the first time since Dec.
+12, 2007 and put the benchmark index on pace for a seventh straight advance, its longest winning streak since October 2006.
+Stocks later pared some gains, with the S&P falling below the 1,500 mark.

-The index eked out a gain by the tiniest of margins - a hundredth of 1 point - allowing the S&P 500 to advance for a seventh straight session in the longest winning streak since October 2006.

 The FTSE Eurofirst 300 index of top European shares closed up 0.29 percent at 1,171.06 on signs of growth in Germany, which bolstered expectations that the region’s sovereign debt crisis may be easing.